virgili0/Virgilio/serving/purgatorio/define-the-scope-and-ask-questions/usage-and-integration/usage-and-integration.md

 ---
 title: Usage and Integration
 author: clone95
-description: Describe the use of the final Machine Learning system and its integration with existing software.
+description: In this guide we see which are the key questions to ask when framing a problem of Data Science, regarding the use of the final system and its integration with existing systems.
 ---

-# What you will learn

-In this guide we see which are the key questions to ask when framing a problem of Data Science, regarding the use of the final system and its integration with existing systems.

-These lists of questions are **not exhaustive**, and we welcome Pull Requests that add significantly valid ones.

-**Every time you start a new project Virgilio recommends that you write a document with the questions and answers explored in this guide, so you always have *clear objectives and characteristics* of the project, as well as being able to *share it easily* with others.**

-_Do not underestimate this phase at all_, it is perhaps the most important of any project that wants to achieve success!

 # Index
 - [Usage](#Usage)